 Cauliflower!
 Follow the same instructions using cauliflower, except you may need to air fry it for an additional one to two minutes.

-Try adding leftover broccoli to omelets, stir-frys, grain bowls, and soups.
+Leftover air-fried broccoli can easily be added to omelets, a stir-fry, grain bowls, and soups.

 Super Easy Broccoli Parmesan (Air Fryer)